 To run the hoist down, the wire rope must be properly wrapped around the capstans and the rotatub and spooler set in the proper relative position, the slack removed from the wire rope and the capstan transparent cover closed.
-Turn on the indicators switch, and then activate the rocker switch in the down direction.

 Never actuate the rocker switch to the extend position with a slack wire rope.

 The hydraulic system will start and the load indicator will show the load being applied to the wire rope.
-Note: The load in the down direction is set at approximately 100 lbs at the factory.
-The load that is indicated is inaccurate when running in the down direction due to the fact that the hydraulic motor is operating in an overhauling mode.
-Generally it is 100 lbs less then the indicated value when extending.
+Note: The load in the extend direction is set at approximately 100 lbs at the factory.
+The load that is indicated is for reference only and is within 10% of the actual load in the cable.

-This manual contains proprietary information and is not to be copied or disclosed without written permission from Zephyr International LLC.

-6.6) Running rescue hoist in the down direction (Reeling out)
+6.6) Running rescue hoist in the down direction (Extending)

+Turn on the power switch, and then activate the rocker switch in the extend direction.
 Actuate the rescue hoist pendant to start the hoist running in the down direction.
 Start slowly and observe the wire rope to insure it is completely seated in the capstan grooves.
 Run the hoist in the down direction at a speed that allows you to observe the hoist operation.
 Extend the wire rope completely; always paying careful attention to the helicopter hoist and to the condition of the wire rope.
 If the wire rope snags in the Lubridryer pads for any reason such as a kink or a broken wire or broken strand; the wire rope will loosen between the top of the Lubridryer.
 In this event, the wire rope needs to be replaced; run the wire rope out into the drum and follow the manufacturer's instructions for replacing the hoist wire rope.
 Absent any deficiencies noted during inspection, run the hoist in the down direction until the helicopter hoist is stopped by the rescue hoist full out limit switches.